One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

 Alice measures the Pauli operators $A_1=Z$ and $A_2=X$.
 Since she is semi-trusted, she can discard the non-detection events due to which her measurements will not be affected by detection losses.
-For Bob's measurements, we include the detection losses using the factor $\eta$ in the ideal measurements as where $N_{b|y}$ are the projective measurements that Bob performs in the ideal case, and $\eta$ represents the transmittance or detection efficiency.
+For Bob's measurements, we include losses by evolving his measurements as where $N_{b|y}$ are the projective measurements that Bob performs in the ideal case, and $\eta$ represents the transmittance or detection efficiency.
 To obtain the optimal key rates we will maximize the lower bound to the key rate over the parameter $\theta$ of the state $\ket{\psi(\theta)}$ \eqref{eq:state} for every value of $\eta$ taken into account.
 For the ideal measurements, we choose $B_1=Z$ as this will make Bob's measurements used for the secret key correlated to Alice's ones, and $B_2=X$ as this will maximize the correlator $\langle A_2\otimes B_2\rangle$ and thus also the value of the conditional entropy in eq.~\eqref{eq:bias_bound} (we expect the case where we use BFF to be analogous).

 We now plot the lower bound to the key rates in Fig.~\ref{fig:rates} obtained using the above-mentioned techniques.
 Firstly, we display the bound of \cite{branciard1sided}.
 This bound was obtained for a protocol that includes post-selection on the untrusted party and the key rate was estimated using a different technique which allowed to prove security only for the case of memoryless devices.
-Notice that, as we show in appendix~\ref{ap:analytical}, the bound of \cite{branciard1sided} can be obtained also under the same assumptions considered in this work without performing post-selection on Bob's side and, thus, allowing us to prove security without assuming memoryless devices.
+Notice that, as we show in Appendix C, the bound of \cite{branciard1sided} can be obtained also under the same assumptions considered in this work without performing post-selection on Bob's side and, thus, allowing us to prove security without assuming memoryless devices.
 In particular, the conditional entropy of Alice can be bounded by Hence, using the measurements described above and partially entangled states (eq.~\eqref{eq:state}), the key rate becomes and its maximum is at $\theta=\pi/4$ for all $\eta$, meaning that the optimal state in this case is always a maximally entangled state.

 Secondly, we plot the bound obtained using eq.~\eqref{eq:bias_bound}.
 In this case, we obtained an improvement that comes from the use of partially entangled states together with the inclusion of the information on the bias $\langle A_1\rangle$ in the bound.